This page has information on mortgages for people affected by cancer. There are sections about

 Interest only mortgages require the payment of interest during the term of the loan, and then the payment of the full sum of the loan at the end of the term.
 One form of interest only mortgage is the endowment mortgage.
 This is an endowment policy and interest payment combined.
-These mortgages aren't as popular now as they used to be.
+These mortgages aren't as popular now as they used to be as they involve more risk than a repayment mortgage.
 Payments have to be made into the endowment policy to build up savings or investment so that you can accumulate the full amount of the lump sum to repay your loan.
 The payment of the lump sum is dependent on these savings or investments growing at an assumed and adequate rate.
 Performance is not guaranteed.
-If the investment doesn't perform as planned, there may not be enough money in your 'pot' at the end to cover the original sum you borrowed.
+If the investment doesn't perform as planned, there may not be enough money in your pot at the end to cover the original sum you borrowed.

 Many people have had problems with endowment mortgages where they have not produced enough money at the end of the term to pay off the mortgage.
 So if you already have an endowment mortgage, it is a good idea to get some advice about it from a financial adviser.
 They will help you to check how well your endowment has performed, and advise you if you need to take any further action.